crepeia/wati/about.md

 Quite easy!
 See what we have done so far and what is going next.

 ## What is this?
-This is the repository of the first web-assisted tobacco intervention, a fully-automated website built mainly using Java e open-source software.
+This is the repository of the first open-source tobacco intervention, a fully-automated website built mainly using Java and open-source software.
 The content is based on widely accepted guidelines for tobacco and dependence treatment[^1] and scientific research[^2][^3].

 [^1]: U.S Department of Health Services.
 Treating Tobacco Use and Dependence: 2008 Update.
 2008.
 [^2]: Civljak M, Sheikh A, Stead LF, Car J. Internet-based interventions for smoking cessation.
 Cochrane Database Syst Rev. 2010;(9):CD007078.